 How to Reduce Phantom Loads

 - Unplug things, like chargers, which continue to draw energy when not in use.

-- Consider leaving your microwave and DVD player unplugged until you need it.
-It'll mean a few less clocks in your life, but that might actually be nice.
+- Consider leaving your microwave unplugged until you need it.
+It'll mean one less clock in your life, but that might actually be nice.

 - Plug all of your computer components into a power strip.
 Then, flip the strip off when you're done using your computer.
-Do the same for your TV, DVD player and other home entertainment devices.
+Do the same for your TV and other home entertainment devices.